eschulte/goa/README.md

 Evolutionary Program Optimization
 =================================

-During compilation and linking, non-functional properties of software such as running time and executable size may be optimized.
-Current techniques rely on operations which may be formally proven to preserve program semantics.

-Using a test-suite based definition of program behavior we are able to apply non-semantic preserving mutations to software resulting in program variants not reachable through semantic preserving operation.
+A post-compilation optimization tool capable of optimizing myriad aspects of program runtime behavior.
+The three required inputs are (1) compiled program assembly code, (2) a test workload used to exercise candidate optimizations, and (3) a fitness function used to score runtime behavior.
+As opposed to compiler optimizations which maintain program semantics and typically target only executable speed and size, this technique is capable of addressing any measurable aspect of runtime behavior and may change program semantics.

+Assembler code is modified using simply program transformations used in Genetic Programming yielding candidate optimizations.
+The fitness of candidates are determined using a workload and fitness function.
 Due to the inherent mutational robustness of software [1], many of these mutations will change the runtime behavior of software without changing the specification to which the software conforms.

-Some program variants will have desirable non-functional properties such as faster running times, reduced energy consumption or a smaller executable size.
-By assigning fitness to variants based on these characteristics it is possible to optimize software.
+Some candidates will have desirable non-functional properties such as faster running times, reduced energy consumption or a smaller executable size.

-Modern system emulators and profilers allow fine-grained monitoring of aspects of program execution, such as energy consumption and communication overhead, which may be difficult to predict a-priori.
+Modern system emulators and profilers (e.g., Linux perf [2]) allow fine-grained monitoring of aspects of program execution.
+Fitness functions combine these measurements to model aspects of program execution such as energy consumption and communication overhead, which may be difficult to predict a-priori.
-This repository uses Graphite [2] and Linux perf [3] to measure non-functional properties of program variants in an EC system for software optimization.

-This repository supports a couple of benchmark suites.
-The PARSEC benchmark suite [4] focuses on emerging workloads.
-The "Computer Language Benchmarks Game" [5] holds a number of simpler more traditional benchmark programs implemented in multiple languages.
+This repository supports multiple benchmark suites.
+The PARSEC benchmark suite [3] focuses on emerging workloads.
+The "Computer Language Benchmarks Game" [4] holds a number of simpler more traditional benchmark programs implemented in multiple languages.
-Partial support is provided for working with the SPEC benchmark suite [6] which stresses a systems "processor, memory subsystem and compiler".
+Partial support is provided for working with the SPEC benchmark suite [5] which stresses a system's "processor, memory subsystem and compiler".
 Currently PARSEC has the most complete support.

 Repository Layout